mborges-pivotal/pcf-ers-demo1/README.md

 URL="$(/usr/local/bin/cf app $APP_NAME | grep URLs| cut -c7-)"
 ```

-* Save the configuration;
+* Save the configuration

-* Go to your project initial page and click on "Run with parameters" at the left side;
+* Go to your project initial page and click on "Run with parameters" at the left side

-* To see the logs, click on the build number and then click on console output;
+* To see the logs, click on the build number and then click on console output

+* Your app should be online